daveberrys/daveberrys/README.md

 # Other Things about me

-It Doesn't come as a surprise that I'm Married.
+It doesn't come as a surprise that I'm Married.

 I'm trying my best to spread positivity and trying to be a good person.